LinguaPhylo/linguaPhylo.github.io/tutorials/structured-coalescent.md

 New York is inferred to have the largest effective population size before Hong Kong and New Zealand.
 This tells us that two lineages that are in New Zealand are expected to coalesce quicker than two lineages in Hong Kong or New York.

+Tips: you can click the `Setup...` button to adjust the view range of X-axis.

 <figure class="image">
   <img src="popsize.png" alt="The trace of long run">
-  <figcaption>Compare the different inferred effective population sizes.</figcaption>
+  <figcaption>Figure 4: Compare the different inferred effective population sizes.</figcaption>
 </figure>

 In this example, we have relatively little information about the effective population sizes of each location.